 Deciding to apply for Certification requires considerable reflection from teachers about their practice against the APST.
 AITSL has provided a Teacher Self-Assessment Tool to support this reflection:

 The national certification process is detailed in the Guide to the Certification of Highly Accomplished and Lead Teachers in Australia, which includes eligibility requirements.

-To read about the experiences of certification of recently certified teachers and assessors who took part in the Department pilot of Certification, refer to Stories on the QCT website.
+To read about the experiences of certified teachers refer to Stories on the QCT website.
 These stories provide useful advice and tips for applicants.